Photo of University Hall

 Critical statistical literacy habits of mind

-Teacher noticing in a technology mediated learning environment
+Teacher noticing in technology mediated learning environments

 Teaching mathematics with technology